 - Coordination with other tenant and port road maintenance on port lands

-The Vancouver Fraser Port Authority completed extensive environmental and technical studies to inform the implementation of construction, and conducted three rounds of public consultation.
+The Vancouver Fraser Port Authority completed extensive environmental and technical studies to inform the implementation of construction, and conducted three rounds of public engagement.

-The projects will be built by Centennial Expansion Partners (CXP).
+The projects is being built by Centennial Expansion Partners (CXP).